 Department of Commerce v.
 New York

 In Department of Commerce v.
 New York, the U.S. Supreme Court will decide to what extent a federal statute called the Administrative Procedure Act limits the legal processes available to an individual suing a federal agency for discrimination.
 This issue is important to religious liberty because it could potentially harm religious individuals who often rely on a legal process known as discovery to prove that government officials acted with unconstitutional religious hostility.
 On March 6, 2019, Becket filed a friend-of-the-court brief to the Supreme Court, addressing the importance of the discovery process for people of faith defending their religious rights.
-Oral argument is scheduled for April 23, 2019.

 Share this Case